asmuth/recommendify/README.md

 Incremental, distributed item-based collaborative filtering.
 You feed in user -> item interactions and it spits out the "related items".

-Nearest neighbor implementation in pure ruby.
-This is possible thanks to redis sorted sets.
+Nearest neighbor implementation in pure ruby *and* as a native extension.
+All is possible thanks to redis sorted sets.
 Fnord is not a draft!

 use cases